aoijs/website/pages/docs/functions/misc/hour.md

 ---
 title: $hour
-description: $hour will return the current hour in CST.
+description: $hour will return the current hour in UTC.
 id: hour
 ---

-`$hour` will return the current hour in CST.
+`$hour` will return the current hour in UTC.

 ## Usage